timob/gospark/README.md

 in your spark install dir.
 The example counts lines in this file.

 Steps to build shared library with gospark code that will be called from Java:
-(note you man need to change the include path for jni.h)
+(note you may need to change the include path for jni.h)

 ````
 cd example